Wooden Crate Shelf 1-Hour Project

 5. Tighten the Hanger Nuts

 Add washers and thread the nuts onto the machine screws.
-Tighten the nuts with a wrench.
+Tighten the nuts with an adjustable wrench (or a 7/16-in. wrench).
 Be sure to check the fit by sliding one of the crates onto the hanger.
 The wooden crate slat should slip easily behind the aluminum bar.
 If the fit is too tight, remove the hanger and add a washer to the bolt.
 Mount the hangers, along with additional washers if needed, to complete the project.

 6. Screw the Board to a Stud